KaPlaneta/DrunkStudent/README.md

 # DrunkStudent
-StudentApp is a project about adding currently drunk beverage and displaying a graph of pure alcohol consumption over time.
+DrunkStudent is a project about adding currently drunk beverage and displaying a graph of pure alcohol consumption over time.

 ## Screenshots